zowe/zowe-install-packaging/tests/sanity/README.md

    Warning: java not in PATH
    Error: JAVA_HOME is not set
 ```
 The script `zowe-verify-authenticity.sh` is invoked by `test-installed-files.js`.
-If JAVA_HOME is not available, or set in `.profile`, then this test will fail.
+If JAVA_HOME is not available,
+or not set in `.profile`, then this test will fail.